HwWobbe/WipHww/README.md

 # WipHww

+* 2020.04:
+* * dealing with the extended CoVid19 lockdown

 * 2020.03:
 * * reacting to Corona-19 by reviewing all prior protocols
 * * * different styles of collaboration are definitely needed